AliceRoselia/Nebula.jl/README.md

 * Servers auto-scaling.
 * ???
 * FUN!

+### Insights
+To make a game with a physics system with particles simulated...
+* Discretize particles into random grids of random orientations.
+* Use magic bb lookup for particle traits.
+* As for souls and events... well... not sure.

 ### Contributions
 There are many ways to contribute to this, including, but not limited to.